-ThinkFast® was developed in 1997 as a program that would non-intrusively expose participants to, and educate them about, important information about the custom topic (e.g. consequences of underage drinking, drug use, bullying, traffic safety, distracted driving, etc.) while simultaneously entertaining them in a safe, relaxed and fun environment.
+ThinkFast® was developed in 1997 as a program that would non-intrusively expose participants to and educate them on important information on hard-to-tackle topics, i.e. the consequences of underage drinking, drug use, bullying, traffic safety, distracted driving, etc., while simultaneously entertaining them in a safe, relaxed and fun environment.

 The goal was to use our expertise in entertainment production to develop an interesting educational program that would directly engage hundreds of individuals for the entire duration of the presentation.
 It was important to produce ThinkFast® in a manner that was team oriented to encourage participants to interact as a group, thereby mutually acknowledging facts about important awareness topics with their peers.
 Employing the use of Audience Response Technology (wireless keypads as shown in the photo below) was a key factor in connecting the audience to the message, and promoting team play.
 We also intended for the program to be as stimulating and captivating as possible to avoid the pitfalls of typical awareness lectures and presentations.
 ThinkFast® successfully retains the entire audience’s attention and focus from start to finish!

 Combining custom awareness content with state of the art technology, age relevant entertainment, elaborate staging and a charismatic host, ThinkFast® became the culmination of our ultimate vision; its recipe was original, innovative and effective.
 ThinkFast® has since successfully executed the objective of hundreds of awareness programmers across the United States, increasing the knowledge of its participants, and in turn, promoting healthy behaviors.

 The choices young people are faced with today are absolutely mind-boggling and the consequences of those choices can be dangerous— potentially lethal.
 Our mission is to instill safety messaging in a non-intrusive way, inspiring young people to be smarter and more informed people.
 With an impressive, award-winning track record, ThinkFast® Interactive supplements the efforts of our program sponsors by catering to participants of all ages and interests with our state of the art technology and custom-tailored age-relevant awareness information.